Content marketing assumes your brand's marketing funnel is in fact a funnel. Though

 of more paying customers.

 Some would say having a hula hoop is not such a bad position to be in, since mindshare

-seems to be proving more important to B2B marketing than previously thought.
+proving more important to B2B marketing than previously thought.
 And I

 agree, a hula hoop is probably better than marketing through a straw, because your